 - 1/4 cup juice (1-2 large blood oranges)

-- About 12 oz or 1 1/2 cups of sparkling water
+- 12 oz (1 1/2 cups) sparkling water

-- 1-2 tablespoons of simple syrup
+- 1-2 tbsp simple syrup

-Combine 1 cup sugar and 1 cup water in a small sauce pan.
+- Combine 1 cup sugar and 1 cup water in a small sauce pan.
 Heat on low until sugar is dissolved.
 Juice your oranges and strain if you don’t like a bit of pulp.
 Pour juice in cup and add mineral water.
 Be warned, you might get some frothing.
 Add simple syrup as desired.
-Enjoy!

 Photos by Ana-Maria Stanciu16